 Results is the final stage of Kirkpatrick’s four level training evaluation model, and it’s the most important.
 What’s measured here is how well the learning met company objectives.

-While the other four levels matter—Reaction, Learning, and Behavior—the results are what determines whether the training served its intended purpose or not.
+While the other three levels matter—Reaction, Learning, and Behavior—the results are what determine whether the training served its intended purpose or not.
 Did it improve sales?
 Did employee satisfaction improve?
 Are there fewer safety violations?
 This is why it’s so important to set objectives from the start of planning a learning experience: you want to see results.

 How to Measure: Results are done through KPIs and strict measurements.
 Did ROI increase?
 What about customer satisfaction?
 Did workplace incidents go down?